Stuart Forster reviews the experience of heading out with a Cocktail Kit Travel Bag from NIO Cocktails.

 Handily, the Cocktail Kit Travel Bag was also large enough to transport snacks plus a couple of soft drinks.

 It looks ideal for keeping drinks cool and transporting them to picnics and dinner parties.
-Looking ahead to a world free from pandemic, here’s to using the kit in the near future when meeting up with friends.
+Looking ahead to a world free from pandemics, here’s to using the kit in the near future when meeting up with friends.

-Visit the NIO Cocktails website for further information about the company’s ready made cocktails and Cocktail Kit Travel Bag (£79).
-The online alcohol delivery service makes it possible to purchase boxes of three, six or nine pre made cocktails.
+Visit the NIO Cocktails website for further information about the company’s ready-made cocktails and Cocktail Kit Travel Bag (£79).
+The online alcohol delivery service makes it possible to purchase boxes of three, six or nine pre-made cocktails.

 Enjoy sipping cocktails?
 The 2020 London Cocktail Week has been extended to run throughout the month of October.
 Participating cocktail bars in London are serving signature drinks for £6 to holders of festival passes.